Programs & Campaigns

-Since the formation of the Department in early 2023, we have created and delivered numerous programs, trainings, campaigns, and presentations that aim to create more inclusive school sites where our students can reach their greatest potential.
+Since the formation of the Department in early 2023, we have created and delivered numerous programs, campaigns, and presentations that aim to create more inclusive school sites where our students can reach their greatest potential.
 Some of the accomplishments of the department are listed below:

 Responding to Culturally Unhealthy behavior at School Sites

 The department delivers trainings and presentations that address Culturally Unhealthy behavior at school sites to both staff and students, presentations include the impact of the use of harmful words, stereotyping, bias, and other topics relating to unhealthy values and behaviors.
 In the 2023-2024 school year, the department presented at 12 elementary schools and 2 middle schools and met with individual students and groups to work on overcoming unhealthy behavior.
+During the 2024-2025 school year, requests for the department managers to present at school sites increased to over 72 presentations at 24 school sites, leading to more inclusive environments for students to learn and grow.

 Orange Shirt Day